 Chiropractic treatments are gentle, all-natural, and non-invasive.
 Chiropractors do not prescribe medications and prefer to focus on how the body can heal itself naturally.
 Seeing a chiropractor for treatment can actually help you avoid more dangerous and invasive procedures like surgery.
 Surgical procedures can have very long recovery periods and may come with complications.
 Similarly, over-medicating an injury or pain can actually mask signs and symptoms of what is really going on.
 Medications can also come with a risk of addiction and abuse, while chiropractic care offers a natural and effective approach to pain management.

 Chiropractic adjustments are one of the more well-known types of treatments by chiropractors.
 Some associate adjustments with a popping or cracking sound and think this is due to bones cracking.
-Actually, chiropractic adjustments are a gentle way to realign vertebrae or joints and the sound that sometimes occurs is actually the sound of air bubbles made of carbon dioxide.
+Actually, chiropractic adjustments are a gentle way to realign vertebrae or joints, and the sound that sometimes occurs is actually the sound of air bubbles made of carbon dioxide.
 Adjustments are safe when performed by a fully trained and licensed chiropractor.

-Myth: Chiropractors only work on the spine.
+Myth #4: Chiropractors only work on the spine.

 Truth: Chiropractors can treat disorders of the whole body.

 Contrary to popular belief, chiropractors do more than just crack your back!
-In fact, chiropractors can help with muscle and nerve disorders too.
+In fact, chiropractors can help with muscle and nerve disorders, too.
 While chiropractic adjustments focus on the spine and joints, these techniques involve nearby muscles and tissues that support those bones.
-Chiropractors focus on you as a whole person and can also use chiropractic adjustments to help relieve ailments like headaches, herniated discs, poor blood flow, irritable bowel syndrome.
+Chiropractors focus on you as a whole person and can also use chiropractic adjustments to help relieve ailments like headaches, herniated discs, poor blood flow, and irritable bowel syndrome.
 It is also a natural way to combat anxiety, depression, and other mental health disorders.

 Schedule a consultation with a chiropractor at AICA Orthopedics in College Park to learn more about how chiropractic care can help you.
 Our team of chiropractors and other specialists will work together to provide you with a comprehensive treatment plan so you can experience health and wellness.